jakis39/dice-events-task/README.md

 ## Assumptions

 - Showing `total` price in UI, as I would want to see prices with all fees included already
-- Assuming all prices are GBP

 ## Improvements

 As this is just a throwaway task, I didn't go too deep into optimizing and fleshing things out.
 Here are some things that could be improved if I spent more time on this:

 - Make global font styles to avoid redundant and hardcoded text styling throughout app
-- Move hardcoded colours in global css vars
+- Move hardcoded colours in global css vars (ie. using styled-components' `createGlobalStyle()`)
 - Time zone localization (?)
-- Currency localization (?)
-- Pull things out into components for potential reuse, and to make EventCard file a little smaller:
+- Pull things out into components for potential reuse, and to make EventCard file a little easier to read:
   - Accordion
   - Badges
 - A “No results” screen for when a user types a venue that doesn't exist (or just has no events)